 Communication of knowledge – exchange of experience – networking

 Knowledge has become a competitive advantage.
 The exchange of information and experience across sectors plays a key role here.
 With the free series of “Talk in the Park” events, Method Park has been offering all interested parties a platform for this since the start of 2011, with talks and discussions on current topics relating to software and systems engineering.
-In a relaxed atmosphere with finger food and drinks, these events are always a great opportunity for networking.
+In the current situation, Talk in the Park supports social distancing.
+Participate live and online in the talks via GoToWebinar.

 Want to share your know-how and tell others about your experiences?
 Then apply to give a talk at “Talk in the Park” by sending an abstract of your talk and a brief resume to anna.zeidler(at)methodpark.de.